Tslimshady99/scnp25_ox/README.md

 Adds SCNP25 item support for Ox_inventory.

-## Recommended Changes to SCNP25
+## Recommended Changes for your SCNP25 installation

-It is recommended to randomize all codeplugs to limit users to accessing radios **only through the item** system.
+It is recommended to randomize all codeplug names to limit users to accessing radios only through the item system.

 ## Ox_inventory Setup